2008 Noida double murder case: Phone records

 The family's landline phone was kept in the bedroom of Rajesh and Nupur Talwar.
 According to the investigators, Anmol called the landline phone around 11:30 pm, and the call lasted 34 seconds.
 However, Rajesh denied any knowledge about such a call.
 Anmol also dialed the family's landline number around midnight, after having failed to reach Aarushi on her mobile: there was no response.
 The Talwars say that Aarushi would sometimes turn off the ringer on the landline at night, and she might have done it on that night too.

-The neighbour Puneesh Tandon later told the court that when he visited the Talwar residence on the morning of 16 May, he asked Nupur's father if he had called the police.
+The neighbor Puneesh Tandon later told the court that when he visited the Talwar residence on the morning of 16 May, he asked Nupur's father if he had called the police.
 Nupur's father told him that the landline was out-of-order.